patternfly/patternfly-3/README.md

     npm install -g bower

-Now that bower is available, we can install the required development components:
+Now that Bower is available, we can install the required development components:

     bower install